RMGProjects/RMG-Observations/Readme.md

     For the sake of clarity note that WIP is the number of pieces completed but not handed in.

-2. **Recording Interactions** - the scope of this task is not yet fully defined.
-The basic idea is that for a fixed amount of time the observer will follow a supervisor and record the interaction that he has with the knitting operators.
+2. **Recording Interactions** - the scope of this task is not yet fully defined, although there is now sufficient information to begin fleshing out the code.
+The basic idea is to measure the interactions that occur between the supervisor that supervises each of the knitting/linking teams that are being followed.
+The interactions that are of interest are as follows:

++ Supervisor to Operator from own team
++ Supervisor to Operator from another team
++ Supervisor to Supervisor from another team
++ Supervisor to Floor in Charge
++ Supervisor to Production Management
++ Supervisor to Other Management
++ Supervisor to Unknown
++ Supervisor left floor (unable to follow)

 **Output:** There are two levels of output currently envisaged: Top Level Ouput and Task Level Output.